Leonor Curicuillor

-Leonor Curicuillor (born 1513 - d. after 1536), was a princess of the Inca Empire.
+Leonor Curicuillor (born c.
+1513 - d. after 1536), was a princess of the Inca Empire.

 She was the daughter of Inca Huáscar (r.
 1527-1532).
 She is the subject of a love story which was described in the chronicle of Cabello de Balboa.
 She reportedly fell in love with Quilaco, an army captain in the army of her uncle prince Atahualpa.
 Her father did not approve of her choice because of the enmity between him and Atahualpa, Cuzco and Quito.
 The love story between her and Quilaco was discontinued and they were separated by the Incan civil war.